Unexpected Exotic Nature at the Alps’ Foothills

-It is located in Bordano, a small municipality in the Pre-Alps of Friuli situated at the fringes of the historic region of Carnia (technically speaking, it is just out of it), and also a short distance away from other interesting places to visit such as Gemona del Friuli with its impressive Duomo (a picture of the Duomo is at the bottom of the page) and the medieval walled town of Venzone.
+It is located in Bordano, a small municipality in the Pre-Alps of Friuli situated at the fringes of the historic region of Carnia (geographically speaking, it is just out of it), and also a short distance away from other interesting places to visit such as Gemona del Friuli with its impressive Duomo (a picture of the Duomo is at the bottom of the page) and the medieval walled town of Venzone.

 The Butterfly House represents a new museum model, where visitors are projected into an astonishing natural reality, rich in content and important for conveying key concepts concerning biology, ecology and the natural sciences in general.

 A vast section is dedicated to the ‘language of colours’ (see the picture above, for instance, portraying the amazing electric blue of the Morpho butterfiles, which can be described as a ‘structural colour’), and it teaches to interpret the colours of butterflies’ wings, allowing visitors to decipher what these beautiful and elegant creatures ‘say’ with their spectacular flights and colour displays.

 ‘Weapons of Nature’ is instead a new didactic-naturalistic exhibition related to the strategies of defence/offence in the animal world – especially in regards to reptiles and small mammals.
 It is a display that illustrates how evolution has given origin to diverse ‘natural weapons’, thanks to which several organisms have survived natural selection.

 The elements of this exhibition consist of terrariums and aquariums in which there are living creatures such as frogs, fishes, reptiles, insects – as well as other species – and where their respective natural environmental conditions are recreated (see the image above).